pawaryogesh1989/WordPress-Disable-Plugin-Deactivation/disable-plugin-deactivation/readme.txt

 1. screenshot-1 - Plugin option to manage notifications.

 == Changelog ==

+= 2.2.0 =
+* Compatibility changes to make it work with latest WordPress version.

 = 2.1.0 =
 * Compatibility changes to make it work with latest WordPress version.